open-craft/tutor-contrib-meilisearch/README.rst

 DNS records
 -----------

 For production use, it is assumed that the ``MEILISEARCH_PUBLIC_HOST`` DNS record points to your server.
-We don't yet know whether it will be required to make this endpoint public or not (does the LMS/CMS proxy all calls to Meilisearch or do browsers make calls directly?).

 In development mode, Meilisearch is available at http://meilisearch.local.edly.io:7700.